openNDS/openNDS/README.md

 The creation of sophisticated third party authentication applications is fully supported.

 Internet hosted **https portals** can be implemented with no security errors, to inspire maximum user confidence.

-## 1. Overview

-**openNDS** is a high performance, small footprint Captive Portal, offering by default a simple restricted Internet connection, yet incorporates a comprehensive API that allows the creation of sophisticated authentication applications.

 ## 2. Captive Portal Detection (CPD) and Captive Portal Identification (CPI)